- January 29, 2024: Predated end date no longer requires evidence and context.

 - The date when the DNS A record was last updated.

 - If the date when the DNS A record was updated or removed is unspecified, the notification date is assigned as the “end date,” provided it is after the last observation date and the relevant DNS A record has been removed at the time of the notification.

-If you wish to set the end date to a predated value for the DNS A record change, please reach out to Bitsight Support.
-A date (or time period), around which you stopped using that IP, is required.
-Provide as much evidence and context as possible to help us verify that your company is no longer using the IP in question.
+To set a predated end date for the change in DNS A record and DNS incident, reach out to Bitsight Support.
+Provide a date (or time period) when you stopped using that IP and as much evidence and context as possible so we can verify that your company is no longer using the IP in question.